Double gold: Humphries finishes off historic bobsled sweep - WHIZ News

 She ended up on top of the world — twice.

-Humphries ended her international racing season Sunday by rallying to win the inaugural women’s monobob world championship in Altenberg, Germany, adding that gold medal to the one she and Lolo Jones combined to claim on the same track last weekend.
+Humphries ended her international season Sunday by winning the inaugural women’s monobob world championship in Altenberg, Germany, adding that gold medal to the one she and Lolo Jones claimed on the same track last weekend.

-And now, there is no question about who the gold-medal favorite is going into the Olympic season, with two medal events awaiting women’s bobsledders at next winter’s Beijing Games for the first time.
+Humphries becomes the obvious gold-medal favorite going into the Olympic season, with two medal events — now with monobob included — awaiting women’s bobsledders at next winter’s Beijing Games for the first time.

 “To be able to end on a high, I really just continue to think that I am so grateful to be here,” Humphries said.
 “To be representing the United States and to be able to compete is such a huge honor.
 And I’m excited to go home and see my husband and my dog.”

-Moments later, she hopped atop the medal stand amid a backdrop of snow-covered evergreen trees, wrapped herself in the American flag, then put her right hand over her heart as the sounds of “The Star-Spangled Banner” cut through the frosty air.
+Moments later, she hopped atop the medal stand amid a backdrop of snow-covered evergreen trees, wrapped herself in the American flag, then put her right hand over her heart as “The Star-Spangled Banner” cut through the frosty air.

 It was her fifth world championship, her third in as many tries since getting her release from the Canadian program and beginning to slide for the United States in 2019.
 If Humphries — a two-time Olympic gold medalist who is married to an American and now calls San Diego home — is going to race for the U.S. in next winter’s Beijing Games, she needs to obtain citizenship in the coming months.

-“She’s the best driver in the world,” longtime bobsled analyst John Morgan said as Humphries was finishing off her gold-medal performance Sunday.
+“She’s the best driver in the world,” longtime bobsled analyst John Morgan said.

 Humphries’ final time for four runs over two days was 3 minutes, 59.62 seconds — a half-second better than anyone else.
-She had the fastest time in each of the final three heats, finishing in style with a track-record time of 59.47 seconds in the final run to clinch the gold.
+She had the fastest time in each of the final three heats, a track-record time of 59.47 seconds in the final run clinching gold.

-“I’m so happy,” Humphries said.
-“That was one of my better runs.
-We just saved the best for last.”

-Germany and Canada had sleds finishing in the next six spots behind Humphries, with the Germans grabbing silver and bronze.
+Germany and Canada took the next six spots behind Humphries, with the Germans grabbing silver and bronze.
 Stephanie Schneider, the leader after Saturday’s first two heats, finished second in 4:00.12.
-Laura Nolte faltered in the final heat, taking third in 4:00.42.
+Laura Nolte was third in 4:00.42.

-Mariama Jamanka was fourth for Germany, followed by Canada’s Cynthia Appiah in fifth, Germany’s Kim Kalicki in sixth and Canada’s Melissa Lotholz seventh.
+Mariama Jamanka was fourth for Germany, followed by Canada’s Cynthia Appiah, Germany’s Kim Kalicki and Canada’s Melissa Lotholz.

 On average, those six German and Canadian sleds were 1.43 seconds behind Humphries.
 In sliding, that margin is enormous.